 AT&T SportsNet Southwest & Bally Sports Networks

 But it’s also the most expensive option.
-So you’ll need to weigh whether its pros outweigh its cons.
+So you’ll need to weigh whether the pros outweigh its cons.

 The Choice plan, which carries 90+ channels, is $89.99 per month.
 Your subscription is month to month so you can cancel whenever you want.